RebeccaJaneScarratt/Study-Sleep-Analyses/README.md

 SPD = Sleep Playlist Datset

-SSM = Spotify Sleep Music
+SSM = Spotify Study Music

 This project investigates the similarities between msuic that is used for sleep and music that isused for studying using tracks and features collected using the streaming service, Spotify.